giovannistanco/testbed_setup/RPi_toolchain.md

 yes | sudo apt-get install libncurses5-dev
 yes | sudo apt-get install lib32ncurses5
 ```
 When we tried to install `gcc-arm-none-eabi` and `gdb-arm-none-eabi`, we have warnings of 'No space left on device' and `You don't have enough free space in /var/cache/apt/archives/`.
-So we stopp the installations and try to compile the Hello world example.
+So we stop the installations and try to compile the Hello world example.
 However we get the following error `Syntax error: word unexpected (expecting ")")`.